Austin Healey 3000

-- We recommend the 180HR15 Michelin XAS as the best tyres for your Austin Healey 3000.
-It has the right height and will handle extremely well
+- We recommend the 180HR15 Michelin XAS as the best tyres for your Austin Healey 3000 with 4.5” or wider wheels.
+It has the right height and will handle extremely well.

-- Austin Healey 3000 tyre pressure recommendation is 28psi front and 30psi rear when fitted with 180HR15 XAS
+- Austin Healey 3000 tyre pressure recommendation is 26psi front and 29psi rear when fitted with 180HR15 XAS.

 Starting at $1,680.00 $1,400.00